hashicorp/terraform-website/content/source/docs/cloud/users-teams-organizations/permissions.html.md

 Some permissions imply other permissions; for example, the queue plans permission also includes all of the abilities of the read runs permission.

 If documentation or UI text states that an action requires a specific permission, that action is also available for any permission that implies that permission.
-For example,

 ### All Workspace Permissions

 [All Workspace Permissions]: #all-workspace-permissions

-The following workspace permissions can be granted to teams, on a per-workspace basis.
+The following workspace permissions can be granted to teams on a per-workspace basis.
 Throughout the Terraform Cloud documentation, these permissions are referenced by name.

 Most of these permissions can be granted via either fixed permission sets or custom workspace permissions, but some of them are only available to workspace admins.